cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.5v0.1
 Agencies SHALL NOT allow users to access unconfigured third-party apps.

-- _Rationale:_ Not allowing access to unconfigured apps helps ensure the platform remains secure as unconfigured apps could be unsecure and create vulnerabilities within the whole system.
+- _Rationale:_ External apps may contain vulnerabilities and malicious content.
+Restricting access to these apps reduces the risk of allowing unsafe apps to connect to the workspace.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping